a quick update to let you know what’s going on in my small secluded world.

 The new EchoTest album, Daughter of Ocean, is now available for immediate stream/download in two ways: you can subscribe to Julie Slick’s bandcamp page and get access to all 16 of her albums plus VIP exclusives (like stems to some of our songs):

 you can pre-order the vinyl, which will be a very sweet gatefold double 180g scarlet red LP.
-Official release is scheduled for January 2019 – at that time you will also be able to order CDs (for those of you who still own CD players… it seems to be a rarity these days).
+Official release is scheduled for January 2019 – at that time you will also be able to order CDs (for those of you who still own CD players… they seem to be a rarity these days).

-Once again, we are delighted to have beautiful artwork delivered by artist Derek Riggs… as a long-time Iron Maiden fan, I still can’t wrap my head around it!
+Once again, we are delighted to have some beautiful artwork delivered by artist Derek Riggs.
+As a long-time Iron Maiden fan, I still can’t wrap my head around it!

 We believe Daughter of Ocean marks an evolution in the sound of EchoTest.
 Julie had been working on the title-track for more than six years.
 Get prepared for a sonic journey that will take you through an unsettling, haunting scenario, with lyrics by yours truly and Julie inspired by the tragic tsunami that hit Japan on March 11th 2011.
 It will be mellow and soothing at times, and wild and unpredictable as the tracklist goes by.